 Value added tax (VAT) is a general consumption tax on a net basis included in the price consumers pay for goods and services.
-Consumers pay this tax indirectly as taxable company or person engaging in commercial activity must remit the tax to the Tax Administration office.
-All companies pay VAT except those carrying out certain defined activities, small businesses and farmers with a turnover and income below defined thresholds, and in cases dealing with products intended for export and international transport.
-There are two VAT rates:
+Consumers pay this tax indirectly as taxable company or person engaging in commercial activity must remit the tax to the tax authority.
+All companies pay VAT except those carrying out certain defined activities, small businesses with a turnover and income below defined thresholds, farmers, and in cases dealing with products intended for export and international transport.
+There are three VAT rates:

+- a standard rate of 22 %,

-- a standard rate of 22 % and - a reduced rate of 9.5 %.
+- a reduced rate of 9.5 % and

+- a reduced rate of 5 %.